Azure/aaz/Commands/afd/profile/readme.md

 : Update a new Azure Front Door Standard or Azure Front Door Premium or CDN profile with a profile name under the specified subscription and resource group.

 - [usage](/Commands/afd/profile/_usage.md)
-: Checks the quota and actual usage of endpoints under the given Azure Front Door profile..
+: Checks the quota and actual usage of endpoints under the given Azure Front Door profile.